Quinton Dunbar will start Seahawks career at right cornerback, says ‘sky is the limit’

 Dunbar says once he masters that “the sky is the limit.’’

-Dunbar confirming he’ll start out on the right side, though, sets up one of the most intriguing questions of 2020 for the Seattle defense of what happens with Tre Flowers, who has been the starter there for the past two seasons.
+Dunbar confirming he’ll start out on the right side, though, sets up one of the most intriguing questions of 2020 for the Seattle defense: What happens with Tre Flowers, who has been the starter there for the past two seasons?

-Will Flowers simply compete with Dunbar for the right side job, or will the Seahawks look to use him in some other roles in the secondary?
+Will Flowers simply compete with Dunbar for the right-side job, or will the Seahawks look to use him in some other roles in the secondary?
 Specifically, could Seattle use Flowers in some nickel situations, maybe shifting Dunbar inside and using Flowers outside, especially against bigger receiving corps?

-Coach Pete Carroll said after the draft that the Seahawks were exploring different ways of attacking the nickel position this year, where Ugo Amadi ended last season as the starter, saying “there’s some things that we’re working on.
+Coach Pete Carroll said after the draft that the Seahawks were exploring different ways of attacking the nickel position this year, where Ugo Amadi ended last season as the starter, saying, “There’s some things that we’re working on.
 I don’t want to tell you all of it right now.
 But there’s some different things that we’re going to try.’’

-What doesn’t seem a question is that the right side corner job is Dunbar’s to lose, with Shaquill Griffin locked in to the left side, Seattle hoping to improve a pass defense that ranked 27th in yards allowed last year (an inconsistent pass rush played a huge role in that, too).
+What doesn’t seem a question is that the right-corner job is Dunbar’s to lose, with Shaquill Griffin locked in to the left side, Seattle hoping to improve a pass defense that ranked 27th in yards allowed last year (an inconsistent pass rush played a huge role in that, too).

 The 6-2, 202-pound Dunbar was acquired from Washington in a trade in March for a fifth-round pick (one that the Seahawks had gotten from the Steelers for tight end Nick Vannett).

-Some around the league were surprised he was available for so little after he spent much of last year regarded as a possible Pro Bowl invitee before missing the final three games due to injury.
+Some around the league were surprised Dunbar was available for so little after he spent much of last year regarded as a possible Pro Bowl invitee before missing the final three games due to injury.

 But Dunbar is entering the final season of a contract that will pay him $3.25 million in 2020 and will undoubtedly want a bigger payday in 2021 and beyond (with the Seahawks likely thinking that if they lose him they will at the least recoup a compensatory draft pick in return).